ddella/Docker-OpenSSL/README.md

 ssh -l remote -p 2222 127.0.0.1
 ```

->In my case, if you do `ls -la /var/tmp` inside the container, I see my local `~/Downloads/` directory.
+>In this example, if you do `ls -la /var/tmp` inside the container, I see my local `~/Downloads/` directory.
 ## 6. Terminate the container
 Use this to terminate the container:
 ```sh